filipelsilva/dotfiles/README.md

 These consist of configurations for the following:
 * Alacritty
+* (Neo)Vim
+* Tmux
+* Zsh
 * Git
-* Neovim
-* Starship
-* Tmux/Tmate
-* Zsh

-Also, there are three custom Zsh prompts.

 ## 2. Installers

-Scripts made by me, in order to install:
+Scripts made by me, in order to link the dotfiles to their places and install all needed packages.
-* Packages
-* Plugins
-* Programs
-and also to symlink the dotfiles to `/home/`.
 Keep in mind: these are **very likely to break**.